COMPLAINTS, INVESTIGATIONS, AND CONTESTED CASE HEARINGS

 Hist.: BPE 3-1999, f. & cert. ef.
 7-6-99; BPE 1-2010, f. & cert. ef.
 1-8-10; BPE 3-2012(Temp), f. & cert. ef.
 10-15-12 thru 4-13-13; BPE 1-2013, f. & cert. ef.
 2-5-13; BPE 3-2013, f. & cert. ef.
 9-30-13

 Form of Complaints

 (1) If the complaint is first made in verbal form, is tentative, or undocumented, the Board shall require a statement in writing, accompanied by documentation and a signed complaint form.
 The Board will advise a complainant about the nature and form of documentation required.
 The Board shall provide all complainants with copy of ORS 676.160, Processing of Complaints Against Health Professionals.

-(2) If the complainant is a client or former client of the respondent, the complainant must sign a waiver of confidentiality allowing the Board and its counsel access to records and other materials which are the ethical and legal responsibility of the respondent.
+(2) If the complainant is a client or former client of the respondent, the complainant must sign a waiver of confidentiality allowing the Board and its legal counsel access to records and other materials that are the ethical and legal responsibility of the respondent.
 Refusal by a complainant to comply with this requirement may result in dismissal of the complaint.